 Construction costs have a strange habit of getting out of control when no one is looking.
 Some of the greatest construction projects on the planet have had cost problems.
 The Sydney Opera House, which took 18 years to design and build, opened in 1973 and cost 15 times more than was originally projected.
 The 2014 Winter Olympics in Sochi (Russia) were budgeted at US$12 billion but the final cost was US$51 billion making them the most expensive Olympics in history!
-Many construction projects did not finish or even start because of finance problems.
+Many construction projects did not finish or even start because of financial problems.

 The Higher Certificate in Construction Economics is a two year full time programme offered over four semesters.
 The programme consists of twelve subject modules – six per semester.